timesler/facenet-pytorch/README.md

 Face recognition can be easily applied to raw images by first detecting faces using MTCNN before calculating embedding or probabilities using an Inception Resnet model.

-The example code at [models/utils/example.py](models/utils/example.py) provides a complete example pipeline utilizing datasets, dataloaders, and optional GPU processing.
-From the repo directory, this can be run with `python -c "import models.utils.example"`.
+The example code at [examples/infer.ipynb](examples/infer.ipynb) provides a complete example pipeline utilizing datasets, dataloaders, and optional GPU processing.

-Note that for real-world datasets, code should be modified to control batch sizes being passed to the Resnet, particularly if being processed on a GPU.
-Furthermore, for repeated testing, it is best to separate face detection (using MTCNN) from embedding or classification (using InceptionResnetV1), as detection can then be performed a single time and detected faces saved for future use.

 ## Use this repo in your own git project